macicco/algebra-based-intro-II/lab-manual/lab-IV-capacitors-energy.md

 ### Advanced Lab Ideas (A-level) Choose ONE

-+ Repeat the parts of the B-level with the light bulb, but with two capacitors:
++ Repeat the parts of the B-level with the light bulb, capacitor and battery eliminator in series, but replace the single with two capacitors:
     * In series
     * In parallel
-  and explain the differences you see.
+  and describe and explain the differences you see.
-+ Measure the capacitance by using a voltage meter to measure the voltage as a function of time, fitting the appropriate curve, and calculating the capacitance from it.
++ Measure the capacitance by using a voltage meter to measure the voltage as a function of time for a circuit with a capacitor, a resistor, and the battery eliminator, fitting the appropriate curve, and calculating the capacitance from it.
 Your LA will help you measure the resistance of your light bulb.
 + Propose **and carry out** an experiment on something you are curious about (get your lab instructor’s approval first)